Derek Pattinson: Private life

-On 30 November 1992 Barnaby Miln - a homosexual activist, Justice of the Peace, and former member of the House of Laity of the General Synod of the Church of England - was asked to afternoon tea with the Bishop of London who asked about Sir Derek's drinking problem following reports he had received.
+On 30 November 1992 Barnaby Miln, a homosexual activist, Justice of the Peace, and former member of the House of Laity of the General Synod of the Church of England, was asked to afternoon tea with the Bishop of London who asked about Sir Derek's drinking problem following reports he had received.
 They agreed, that for the sake of Barnaby Miln's well-being, he and Sir Derek should no longer live together.
 The bishop thanked Barnaby Miln for looking after Sir Derek and assisted him in finding alternative accommodation.
 The bishop arranged that Barnaby Miln take Sir Derek, on 1 December 1992, to a consultant in Harley Street in the expectation that he would be sent to a clinic for specialist treatment.
 The consultant failed to persuade Sir Derek who, the following day, attended a local clergy chapter at Westminster Abbey which happened to be attended by the bishop.
-Seeing the state he was in, on 3 December 1992 the bishop wrote to Sir Derek suspending his license for an initial period of six weeks.
+Seeing the state he was in, on 3 December 1992 the bishop wrote to Sir Derek suspending his licence for an initial period of six weeks.

 On 4 December 1992, The Independent claimed that Sir Derek had been living with Barnaby Miln.

 Sir Derek Pattinson and Barnaby Miln JP photographed in 1986.
 Sir Derek is wearing the insignia of Master of the Worshipful Company of Parish Clerks.

 Barnaby Miln returned in September 2000 to live with and care for Sir Derek whose health had deteriorated.
 In the last edition of Who's Who published before Sir Derek's death Barnaby Miln was named as his partner, and was the executor of his estate.

 Pattinson was a Freemason, initiated in 1960 in the Kaisar-i-Hind Lodge (London), and became a Royal Arch Mason in 1962 in the Oxford & Cambridge University Chapter (London).
 He was an officer of the United Grand Lodge of England from 1979.
 He was a member of the Athenaeum Club and the Savile Club.
 He became a Freeman of the City of London in 1973 and was a member of the Woolmen's Company and of the Parish Clerks' Company, of which he was Master 1986/7.